ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 ### schema_inference_hints

 The list of column names and types to use in schema inference instead of automatically determined types.
 The format: 'column_name1 column_type1, column_name2 column_type2, ...'.
-This setting can be used to specify the types of columns that could not be determined automatically or for oprimizing the schema.
+This setting can be used to specify the types of columns that could not be determined automatically or for optimizing the schema.

 **Example**